Stephanehk/ANND/README.md

 # ANND
 The Artificial Neural Network Doodler takes an image of a handrawn doodle and corrects it to a better image.
 The google doodle dataset is used, along with a random forrest classifier.

-Awards: Best Design at Trinity Hacks
+Awards: Best Design - Trinity Hacks

 Input: